ni/measurement-plugin-python/docs/README.md

     - This file is run to start the measurement as a service.

 2. UI File
     - UI file for the Measurement.
-Types of supported UI file are:
+Types of supported UI files are:
         - Screen file(.isscr): created using the **Plugin UI Editor application**.
         - LabVIEW UI(.vi)
-    - The path and type of this file is configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in Measurement Python Module(.py file).
+    - The path and type of this file are configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in Measurement Python Module(.py file).

 Python communities have different ways of managing a python package and its dependencies.
 It is up to the measurement developer, on how they wanted to maintain the package and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.